mario-baptista/cogsi2526-1211265-1250525-1250204/CA5/README.md

 | Compose support	         | docker‑compose	     | podman‑compose	   | Equal            |
 | Security	               | Medium	             | High	             | Podman           |

+### Architectural Differences

+Podman's architecture was built following the principle of being completely daemonless.
+This means that each container runs as an independent process started directly by the user.
+This approach reduces internal complexity and eliminates the risk of a central failure stopping all containers at the same time.

+Docker, on the other hand, depends on a monolithic daemon that controls everything, including images, storage, networks and execution.
+While this makes it easier to use, it also creates a single point of failure.
+If the daemon needs to restart, all containers linked to it are interrupted.
+Another important difference is that Podman uses conmon — a small, isolated process that only monitors the container and records logs.
+This makes the system more modular, allowing you to replace or upgrade individual components without impacting the entire platform.

+Additionally, Podman was designed to work directly with OCI runtimes such as crun and runc, ensuring greater compatibility with open standards and less dependence on proprietary components.

+### Security Differences

+Podman's security model is more aligned with modern process isolation practices.
+Some advantages include:

+- Extensive use of user namespaces: allows an unprivileged user to run containers by mapping UID/GID to the host machine, which drastically reduces the attack surface.

+- Native SELinux and AppArmor compatibility: Podman leverages these access control systems without requiring additional configuration.

+- Lack of privileged process: as there is no daemon running as root, the risk of an exploit gaining elevated privileges through a central service is practically eliminated.

+- Containers as child processes of the user: This facilitates audits and monitoring, as permissions applied to the user on the host also apply to the container.

+These features make Podman more appropriate for corporate environments, servers exposed to the internet and systems where the security policy has zero tolerance for privileged processes.

+### Integration Differences

+Podman's integration with the operating system is deeper than Docker's, especially on modern Linux systems, for example when it comes to:

+- Direct integration with systemd: Podman can automatically generate systemd service files, allowing containers to function as native machine services.
+This facilitates automation, automatic restart, logs, and execution policies.

+- Use of CNI for networking: Podman uses the same networking technology used by Kubernetes, which makes it easier to migrate workloads to clusters in the future.

+- Better compatibility with multi-user environments: Since there is no centralized daemon, multiple users can run containers simultaneously without competing for a single global service.

+- Independent storage per user: each user has their own space for images, containers and volumes, increasing isolation and avoiding conflicts.

+These features make Podman particularly interesting in universities, shared development servers, CI/CD infrastructures, and environments where per-user isolation is critical.

+### Workflow Differences

+Even though it maintains compatibility with most Docker commands, Podman introduces some improvements to the workflow:

+- The absence of the daemon allows you to start containers faster.

+- Debugging containers is simpler, as each container is a regular process on the system, visible in commands like ps and easy to monitor.

+- Integration with systemd makes automatic startup and supervision processes simpler.
+Podman's tools were designed from the ground up for production environments without elevated privileges.

+These improvements help make management more predictable and secure.

 In conclusion:

 - Podman is more secure (no daemon, rootless)